AbdelSey/typescript-react/README.md

-A simple react-app created with typescript to gain a better understanding of typescript
+A simple react-app created with typescript to gain a better understanding of typescript.